1000miles/FIL/compiling/sass.md

 You may have recognized that there is a another new file automatically added to the stylesheets folder called `base.css.map`?
 This file is very helpful to keep track of the original files as your project grows and becomes more complex.

-Here are the informations in the 'base.css.map' file:
+Here are the informations in the 'base.css.map' file if you compile using base.sass:
 ```
 {
 "version": 3,